HaraPay/HaraPay/README.md

 - Crypto Debirt Card: Enable users to spend crypto directly from their HaraPay wallets
 - Virtual Debit Cards: Provide a virtual card for online transactions.
-- Crypto Debirt Card: Enable users to spend crypto directly from their HaraPay wallets
 - International Card Support:Enable card services to be used globally.
 #### Impact and Scalability